karenfreemansmith/LHP-IntroWk1-WildLife/README.md

 #### _Second Webpage for Epicodus_

+#### By _Karen Freeman-Smith, Christopher Carter_

 ## Description

-This is a webpage to practice basic HTML tags.
+This is a webpage to practice basic HTML tags, branching, merging, and team contributions.
-By Karen Freeman-Smith
-Contributions by Christopher Carter